openjdk/babylon-docs/site/articles/triton.md

 MLIR programs have the property of Static Single-Assignment (SSA).
-We refer to variables that can only be assigned once as values (they are a bit like final variables in Java) .e.g., value `%0` can never be modified.
+We refer to variables that can only be assigned once as values (they are a bit like final variables in Java) e.g., value `%0` can never be modified.

 Notice that there are only four parameters corresponding to values `%arg0` to `%arg3`: three pointers to 32-bit floats corresponding to the two input